Report: Trial begins for Joshua Boyle, the former Afghan hostage who faces sexual assault, related charges

 OTTAWA, CANADA — Trial began Monday for Joshua Boyle, the former Afghan hostage who — upon his return to Canada — was charged with assault, sexual assault and other offenses, the CBC reports.

-Boyle is accused of sexually assaulting two women, one of which has since been identified as his wife, York County native Caitlan Coleman, according to the CBC.
-The other victim’s identity remains protected by a court-ordered publication ban, which Coleman decided to lift.
+Boyle is accused of assaulting two women, one of which being his wife — York County native Caitlan Coleman — who, according to the CBC, lifted the court-ordered publication ban that shielded her identity.
+The other victim’s identity remains protected by the ban.

 Boyle and Coleman were abducted by the Taliban while backpacking through Afghanistan in 2012.
 The two, along with their three children who were born in captivity, were freed on October 12, 2017.